sean-atkinson/elist_ecommerce_analysis/README.md

   * With the aid of SQL, I pull out more targeted insights for the finance and marketing team, highlighting things like MacBook sales, refund rates, and best performing marketing channels.

 - <b>Part 3: Visualization</b>
   * A Tableau dashboard created for the finance and product teams (as well as sales and operations to a lesser extent) can monitor metrics of interest on an ongoing basis.

+- <b>Part 4: Recommendations & Next Steps</b>
+  * Suggestions on things to take a look at going forward.

 The data I'll be using is spread out across four tables and consists of information on orders, order statuses, customers, products, and geographic information.

-Here is its Entity Relationship Diagram:
+Here is the Entity Relationship Diagram:

 <img width="750" alt="image" src="https://imgur.com/DyKJM1G.png">